Read Willow Creek's full charter here. Our charter was renewed most recently in 2018.

 Several features distinguish the Willow Creek charter school experience from a traditional District experience:

 - Parent involvement is highly encouraged.
 This support can be manifest in a variety of ways from working in the classroom to driving on field trips to assisting at fund raising events.

 - Willow Creek is the beneficiary of an extraordinarily diverse student body.
 There is no significant majority of any specific socio-economic group.
 As a result,students of a variety of backgrounds and beliefs learn to work together and support each other.

-- As a relatively new school (2012-13 is our twelfth year) and a small school, parents,students and staff have a strong voice in the direction the school will follow.
+- Parents,students and staff have a strong voice in the direction the school will follow.
 Working with the Willow Creek Board of Directors (in addition to being a public school, Willow Creek is also a 501(c)(3) non-profit organization), parents and staff, and sometimes students, are able to shape the school in the image that the community desires.
 Rarely does one have this opportunity in public education.